 |Information security safeguards users' sensitive data while it is in use and while it is being saved.||It can be incredibly difficult to understand, and users may not fully comprehend what they are dealing with.|

 Information security should not be a difficulty or a barrier when doing business.
-In fact, security is a competitive advantage, and if your organisation should treat it as such, investing in information security will not only protect you, but it will also help you grow faster.
+In fact, security is a competitive advantage, and if your organisation should treat it as such, investing in information security will protect you and help you grow faster.

 What are the next steps in working with Infosec?

 As of now, increased readiness is now the subject of new legislation.
 These outline that organisations that provide critical services to society improve their security measures.
-A common measure is implementing anor m Information Security Management System (ISMS) and ensuring that it is ISO 27001 certified.
-For information on complying to the ISO 27001 certification, read our essential guide to ISO 27001.
+A common measure is implementing an Information Security Management System (ISMS) and ensuring that it is ISO 27001 certified.
+For information on complying with the ISO 27001 certification, read our essential guide to ISO 27001.

 However, figuring out where to begin can be a challenge.
 To help you get started, here are a few pointers.

-Information Security means more than technologyBecause so much data is now stored and processed through IT systems, the terms "information security" and "IT security" are often used interchangeably.
+Information Security means more than technologyBecause so much data is now stored and processed through IT systems, the terms "information security" and "IT security" are often used interchangeably - however if this is technically not correct.
 People and processes, on the other hand, must be incorporated if the project is to be successful.
 Stable defence requires systematic and ongoing efforts based on resources' strengths as well as weaknesses' threats and dangers.

 Infosec has to be linked to your organisation's risk managementAll of your security activities must be predicated on how the risks in your environment are being controlled.
 The same rules apply to information security concerns as they do to any other risk.